-☐ It is the Policy of TCS to provide timely notifications to affected (patients and/or) consumers about breaches of individually identifiable health information.
-TCS shall notify individuals when a reportable breach is discovered.
-A breach is treated as "discovered" by the TCS the first day on which such breach is known or should reasonably have been known to any employee or agent of TCS, other than the person who committed the breach.
-Notification must occur without unreasonable delay and in no event later than 60 days from discovery of the breach, unless law enforcement requests a delay.
-Proce dures Breach Notices must include a brief description of what happened, a description of the types of PHI involved, steps the individual should take to protect themselves from potential harm, a brief description of the actions taken in response to the breach, and contact procedures for the individual to ask questions.
-First class mail shall be the default method of notification.
-TCS may use e-mail if requested by the individual, or substitute notice via our website or local print or broadcast media if we do not have current contact information.
-TCS must notify major local media outlets of a breach affecting more than 500 individuals.
-Business Associates of TCS are required to immediately report all breaches, losses, or compromises of individually identifiable health information - whether secured or unsecured - to TCS 's designated Privacy Officer.
-Business Associate contracts, whether existing or new, shall have corresponding breach notification requirements included in them.
-Sanctions or re-training shall be applied to all workforce members who caused or created the conditions that allowed the breach to occur, according to TCS 's Sanction Policy.
-All breach-related activities and investigations shall be thoroughly and timely documented in accordance with TCS 's Documentation Policy.
+- Let is the Policy of TCS to provide timely notifications to affected (patients and/or) consumers about breaches of individually identifiable health information. - □ TCS shall notify individuals when a reportable breach is discovered.
+A breach is treated as "discovered" by TCS the first day on which such breach is known or should reasonably have been known to any employee or agent of TCS, other than the person who committed the breach. - Notification must occur without unreasonable delay upon discovery of the breach and consistent with the specified requirements of HHS, unless law enforcement requests a delay.

+- Breach Notices must include a brief description of what happened, a description of the types of PHI involved, steps the individual should take to protect themselves from potential harm, a brief description of the actions taken in response to the breach, and contact procedures for the individual to ask questions. - □ For large breaches (affecting 500 or more individuals), first class mail shall be the default method of notification.
+TCS may use e-mail if requested by the individual, or substitute notice via our website or local print or broadcast media if we do not have current contact information. - □ For small breaches (affecting less than 500 individuals), telephone shall be the default method of notification followed by timely documentation of the telephone conversation with the affected individual(s) and the affected individual(s) response.
+TCS may use e-mail if requested by the individual. - TCS must notify major local media outlets of a breach affecting more than 500 individuals. - Business Associates of TCS are required to immediately report all breaches, losses, or compromises of individually identifiable health information whether secured or unsecured to TCS's designated Security Officer and/or Privacy Officer. - Business Associate contracts, whether existing or new, shall have corresponding breach notification requirements included in them. - Sanctions or re-training shall be applied to all workforce members who caused or created the conditions that allowed the breach to occur, according to TCS's Sanction Policy. - □ All breach-related activities and investigations shall be thoroughly and timely documented in accordance with TCS's Documentation Policy.